mrakgr/Trading-Journal/journal_2025.md

 In the very worst case, if that fails, I can just become a quant trader trading the open and the trend days.
 That won't turn me into a star, but while that is going on I could get a programming job and work torward building up the account for longer term trading using the DOM indicator.

 But I want to do my best to find out where my real limits are.

+4:40pm.
+For all I know, maybe I'll learn to love reading the tape.